 Obtaining an understanding of the Council's arrangements for each specified reporting criteria.
-Relevant information sources will include: NAO guidance and supporting information Planning and risk Information from internal and external sources including assessment regulators Knowledge from previous audits and other audit work undertaken in the year Interviews and discussions with staff and members Additional risk based Where our planning work identifies risks of significant weaknesses, procedures and we will undertake additional procedures to determine whether there is a significant weakness. evaluation
+Relevant information sources will include:

+- NAO guidance and supporting information - Information from internal and external sources including regulators - Knowledge from previous audits and other audit work undertaken in the year - Interviews and discussions with staff and members

+Additional risk based procedures and evaluation

+Where our planning work identifies risks of significant weaknesses, we will undertake additional procedures to determine whether there is a significant weakness.